-The lion is the largest and most powerful of all the African big cats.
-In fact as world ranking goes, there is only one species of cat larger – the tiger.
+The lion is the largest and most powerful of all the African big cats, in fact with some males exceeding 250 kg in weight, there is only one species of cat larger – the tiger!

 Some prides included a single male, while others can have up to 6 males.
 Where a pride has more than one male lion, they are probably litter mates or have established a permanent bond as siblings.

 Nowadays, wild lions only remain in remote areas which have yet to be developed by man.